gjermundgaraba/nftokenizer/README.md

 ### NFTokenizer frontend
 A playful and easy-to-use UI has been developed to let anyone use the contract easily.
 It abstracts away a lot of these concepts to make it straightforward to create and mint NFTs.

+You can find a deployed version here: https://nftokenizer.vercel.app/

 ![Screenshot 1](screenshot-1.png)